mrstrange47/Krayush25_LearningNavigator/README.md

 List of enrolled Students

 **----------------------------------------------------------------------**
-The entities must use Foreign Key relationships wherever necessary
+The entities must use Foreign Key relationships wherever necessary.

-Students can register for the exam only after enrolling in the corresponding subject
+Students can register for the exam only after enrolling in the corresponding subject.
 Handle common errors gracefully and return appropriate HTTP codes (Ex.
-404, User not found)
+404, User not found).

-Use GlobalExceptionHandler and @ControllerAdvice to organize and streamline Exception Handling
+Use GlobalExceptionHandler and @ControllerAdvice to organize and streamline Exception Handling.